DjangoGirls/tutorial/en/django_forms/README.md

 Before we add the link, we need some icons to use as buttons for the link.
 For this tutorial, download [file-earmark-plus.svg](https://raw.githubusercontent.com/twbs/icons/main/icons/file-earmark-plus.svg) and save it in the folder `blog/templates/blog/icons/`

-> Note: To download the SVG image, open the context menu on the link (usually by right-clicking on it) and choose "Save link as" option.
-Now you can navigate to the desired directory in the window on your screen and save the file.
+> Note: To download the SVG image, open the context menu on the link (usually by right-clicking on it) and select "Save link as".
+In the dialog asking you where to save the file, navigate to the `djangogirls` directory of your Django project, and within that to subdirectory `blog/templates/blog/icons/`, and save the file there.

 It's time to open `blog/templates/blog/base.html` in the code editor.
 Now we can use this icon file inside the base template as follow.
 In the `div` named `container` inside `page-header` `div` tag, we will add a link: